CFNY-FM: Revival, evolution, and beginning of the Edge

 In the summer of 1989, Selkirk was acquired by Maclean-Hunter, which was committed to returning the station to an alternative format.
-Instead of reviving the old free-form programming, however, Maclean-Hunter tweaked the station's programming to create a more conventional modern rock station.
+Instead of reviving the old free-form programming, however, Maclean-Hunter hired Reiner Schwarz as program director, with a mandate to tweak the station's programming to create a more conventional modern rock station.
 In the same year, "Humble" Howard Glassman and Fred Patterson launched the station's new morning show, Humble & Fred, which would go on to receive wide acclaim.

 In the early 1990s, the station again became an important outlet for new Canadian music, with bands such as Barenaked Ladies, The Lowest of the Low, Rheostatics, and Sloan counting CFNY as their first major radio supporter.
 However, alternative rock was the dominant commercial genre by this time, so CFNY did not sound as distinctive compared to other radio stations as it once had.

 Unfortunately it would also be some time before the changes were effective in resolving the staff morale problems born during the station's recent turbulent years.
-The most public manifestation of the station's morale woes came in 1992, when DJ Dani Elwell resigned from the station by reading her résumé live over the air.
+Schwarz was fired as program director in early 1992, but the most public manifestation of the station's morale woes came in August 1992 when DJ Dani Elwell resigned from the station by reading her résumé live over the air.

 In June 1992, with the arrival of the new management team of Vince DiMaggio as general manager and Stewart Meyers as program director, sixteen staff were let go in one day.
 Those included Scot Turner, Don Berns, Kneale Mann (who would return three years later), Jim Duff, and others.